-Lindsay Langholz joined ACS in September 2019 and currently serves as Senior Director of Policy and Program in charge of the “Democracy and Voting” and “Equality and Liberty” portfolios.
+Lindsay Langholz joined ACS in September 2019 and currently serves as Vice President of Policy and Program in charge of the “Democracy and Voting” and “Equality and Liberty” portfolios.

 In this capacity, she works with legal scholars and advocates to protect and expand the right to vote, ensure that our elections are fair and accessible, and promote laws and policies that protect individual liberty and address inequality resulting from discrimination.
 She represents the organization in coalition meetings and works with experts in the field to develop issue briefs and blog posts.